Original Publish Date: Sept 28, 2016

 A Limited Partnership is not as commonly used as a General Partnership.
 Limited Partnerships are established when there are individuals who wish to invest in a business operation as silent partners and there is an individual who wishes to bring on investment partners.
 There is a general partner who is usually the one that has the business opportunity and has risk associated with that business venture where his or her risk is unlimited.
 The limited partners are invested in the opportunity but are not involved in the day to day operation of the business.
 A simple example of a Limited Partnership is an Exchange Traded Fund or ETF where the general partner is the individual or owner (general partner) and has an investment opportunity and the limited partners (individuals who buy into the fund) with the idea of opportunity and financial benefit.

 Details about registering a General Partnership

-- Owned by more than 1 individual
+- Owned by more than 1 individual or corporation

 - Registration exists for a 5 year period and is renewable